critterandguitari/cg-docs/docs/EYESY/ey_os_3.md

 Let's start with the EYESY's controls:

 - Knobs: To test the knobs (aka 'potentiometers') please turn a knob to maximum left and then to maximum right.
-This left to right order is important because it is how the EYESY is expecting the values to come in.
+This left-to-right order is important because it is how the EYESY is expecting the values to come in.
 If the potentiometer outputs the correct value range, it will pass and turn green.
 - Buttons: A button must register three (3) presses to pass the test.
 If it does, it will turn green.
 If you press the `OSD` button, you will exit the test!

 To test the connections/other ports: